webakash1806/devi-package/readme.md

 # Create-DEVI

 **Version: 1.1.0**

-A CLI tool to quickly scaffold React projects with a powerful setup including Vite, Tailwind CSS, and ShadCN UI.
+A powerful CLI to scaffold modern React applications with Vite, Tailwind CSS, and ShadCN UI.

-## Description

-Create-DEVI is a command-line interface tool that helps you set up a new React project with a modern tech stack.
-It provides a streamlined way to create a new React application with either JavaScript or TypeScript, pre-configured with Tailwind CSS, ShadCN UI, and proper path aliases.

-Key features:
-- Choice between JavaScript and TypeScript
+---

+## 🚀 What is Create-DEVI?

+**Create-DEVI** is a lightweight and developer-friendly CLI tool that helps you **quickly spin up a modern React project** using the latest stack:

+- ⚡ Vite for ultra-fast bundling
-- Automatic Vite configuration with Tailwind CSS
+- 🎨 Tailwind CSS for styling
-- Path alias setup (@/ points to src/)
-- ShadCN UI integration with base components
+- 🧩 ShadCN UI components pre-configured
+- 🔄 JavaScript or TypeScript support
+- ✅ Path aliases with `@/` pointing to `src/`
-- Clean starting template
+- 🧼 Clean and minimal starting template

+---
 ## Installation

 You can use any of the following package managers to create a new project: